-The Wow! signal was an anomalous, narrow-band burst of radio noise picked up on August 15, 1977, during SETI observations by the Big Ear of the Ohio State University Radio Observatory.
-The signal, which lasted 37 seconds and came from the direction of Sagittarius, attracted the attention of Ohio State astronomer Jerry Ehman, who scrawled "Wow!" in the margin of the print-out.
-It was, said Ehman
+The Wow! signal was an anomalous, narrow-band burst of radio noise picked up on Aug 15, 1977, during SETI observations by the Big Ear of the Ohio State University Radio Observatory.
+The signal, which lasted 37 sec and came from the direction of Sagittarius, attracted the attention of Ohio State astronomer Jerry Ehman, who scrawled "Wow!" in the margin of the print-out.
+It was, said Ehman:

 Either the Wow! signal was the intercepted radiation from another civilization, or it's a previously undiscovered astrophysical phenomenon.
 Either possibility is mind-boggling.